“It’s not what happens to you, but how you react to it that matters.” Epictetus

-When you use your gifts and talents, magic happens.
+When you share your gifts and talents with the world, magic happens.
 Let the magic begin!

 Ginny